FreeCAD/FreeCAD-Telemetry/PRIVACY_POLICY.md

 # FreeCAD-Telemetry Privacy Policy

-**NOTE**: This addon is currently in beta testing, so while developers and system administrators are making their best efforts to be highly conscious of user privacy during this period, this privacy policy itself is a work in progress.
-Please make suggestions via a GitHub Issue or directly as a Pull Request on this file.

 The FreeCAD-Telemetry Addon is an optional Addon for FreeCAD that collects pseudonymized usage information.
 That information is transmitted across the internet and stored in a centralized database, indexed by a unique user ID generated randomly when first launched.
 While IP address data is used in communication with the server, that data is